 Ms. Catherine Fletcher is Dean.
 She assists the Headmaster and Assistant Headmasters with various administrative duties, and is primarily responsible for organizing student cultural events.

-Mr. Joshua Thomas is Dean.
-He is primarily responsible for assisting with operational tasks and in matters of student discipline and coordinating emergency plans and procedures.
+Mr. Alessandro Cota and Mr. Cammarota are Deans.
+They are primarily responsible for assisting with operational tasks and in matters of student discipline and coordinating emergency plans and procedures.